Irish Arts Festivals Archive: Introduction

 The Irish Arts Festivals Archive captures and preserves the rich and diverse landscape of festivals held across Ireland.

-This central repository for festival archives will become a resource of national scope and significance, ensuring current and future generations can appreciate and better understand the ecology of festivals across Ireland.
+With festival archives being added every year, this central repository will become a resource of national scope and significance, ensuring current and future generations can appreciate and better understand the ecology of festivals across Ireland.

-The Irish Arts Festivals Archive will be held in UCD Archives, and will be part of the UCD Heritage Collection.
+Festival collections, in the Irish Arts Festivals Archive are held in UCD Archives, and are part of the UCD Heritage Collection.

 Having your festival represented in the archive